 A10).
-By default all the statements and messages will be written to the SPOOL
+By default all the statements and messages are written to the SPOOL.

 Q11).
 LIKE=TEST.DATA , what is the meaning of it?

-A11). we will use this parameters we want the same PDS parameters (TEST.DATA)
+A11).
+You will use this parameters when you want the same PDS parameters (TEST.DATA).

 - 10 soft skills you need to be successful

 - Best Job search guide to get job in an easy way